-richly supplied with blood capillaries, from which they extract sweat and some metabolic wastes.
 Since the skin sends out plenty of water and small amount of salts, it serves as an excretory organ.
 Sebaceous glands in skin eliminate sebum which contains waxes, sterols, hydrocarbons and fatty acids.

-- Collect information on sebum and prepare a news bulletin, display it on bulletin board? - People in cold countries get very less/no sweat.
+- Collect information on sebum and prepare a news bulletin, display it on bulleton board? - People in cold countries get very less/no sweat.
 What changes occur in their skin and in other excretory organs?

-Liver: It produces bile pigments (bilirubin , biliverdin and urochrome) which are metabolic wastes of haemoglobin of dead R.B.Cs.
-The life span of RBC is 120 days.
-They are destroyed in the liver.
+Liver: It produces bile pigments (bilirubin ,biliverdin and urochrome) which are metabolic wastes of haemoglobin of dead R.B.Cs.
 Urochrome is eliminated through urine.
-Biliverdin and bilirubin are excreted through bile along with cholesterol and derivatives of steroid hormones, extra drug, vitamins and alkaline salts.
-Liver is involved in urea formation.
+Bileverdin and bilerubin are excreted through bile along with cholesterol and derivatives of steroid hormones, extra drug , vitamins and alkaline salts.
+Liver is also involved in urea formation.

-Large intestine: Excess salts of calcium, magnesium and iron are excreted by epithelial cells of colon (large intestine) for elimination along with the faeces.
+Intestine: Excess salts of calcium magnesium and iron are excreted by epithelial cells of colon (large intestine) for elimination along with the faeces.